 Q: Many side characters in this film get their own stories.
 How fulfilling was that?

 Harry Trevaldwyn: “So often, especially with queer characters, it’s expositional—delivering a sassy line and walking away.
 In My Oxford Year, side characters are involved in the dynamics, have their own things going on.
 The relationships felt real because we bonded during rehearsals.
 Especially as a queer person watching, you zero in on queer characters.
-The more depth and humanness in a character, the more you invest in yourself.”

 Q: What’s holding Charlie back from accepting love in his life?